 Mailjet automatically handles the critical email statuses (bounce, unsubs, spam).
 However, you should be regularly removing these email addresses from your contact lists.
 Clean lists will help your deliverability and open rates.

-And last but certainly not least, follow the Mailjet Sending Policy.
+And last but certainly not least, follow the Mailjet Acceptable Use Policy.